 Thing is, this decimation of the hospitality industry had short term consequences.
 Brew was started by the brothers Goure who started their own brewery only after having gained a lot of experience in restaurants and nightclubs.
 Their brewpub speaks to that experience.
 It’s a comfortable, exciting space.
 Their beer is so popular out the door of the brewery that I can’t even try their lager.
 I eventually track it down at the Foundry on Oullette.
 I’m not sold on their Berliner Weisse.
 It’s an odd choice on an extract system, but they’re selling the variation: raspberry puree.
 It’s popular locally and that’s what it needs to be.
 I think their best offering is their Chocolate Stout.
 A solid choice without much competition locally.

 Craft Heads is similarly affected by the rough patch in downtown Windsor’s restaurant scene.
-They’re discussing upgrading their espresso machine with one that’s about to be cast off by a closing cafe.
+They’re discussing upgrading their Gaggia Accademia espresso machines.
 The coffee, as I discover the next day, is fantastic.
 Single origin pour over is not something I see that much even in Toronto.
 The beer is good too, although I wonder, tasting my way through the 31 beers that they have on tap at the moment whether they might be trying too hard.
 All things to everyone is a good R&D strategy and I’m sure that eventually they’ll pare it down.
 I love that they’ve got a beer named for a local oddball, the feather hat guy.
 It’s a creamsicle leaning pale ale in what I’m supposing is the emerging Vermont style.
 The brewers are paying attention to the world outside.
 That’s a good sign.

 Dinner is at the Rock Bottom Bar & Grill in Sandwich.
 I’ve been recommended a number of places by the tourism bureau, and it’s hard to get a sense of the place from the hotel room.
 Besides, there’s no baseball the night after the bat flip.
 I’m navigating public transit to entertain myself.